Botanical Name: Anthurium andraeanum

-Anthurium plant, also known as tail flower, is especially colorful from spring through fall.
+Anthurium andreanum, also known as tail flower, is especially colorful from spring through fall.
 Anthurium flowers are long-lasting, and newer cultivars will bloom almost year-round.

-The glossy red, heart-shaped flowers are actually spathes that last for several weeks, each with a white spadix covered densely with its tiny, true flowers.
-Some varieties have spathe colors that are pink, orange or white.
+The glossy red, heart-shaped flowers are actually spathes that last for several weeks, each with a white or yellow spadix covered densely with its tiny, true flowers.
+Some varieties have spathe colors that are pink, orange-red or white.

-Long, dark-green leathery leaves are held on upright stems.
-The leaves of this plant are poisonous.
+Long, dark-green leathery leaves grow up to 8-in (20 cm) long, held on upright stems.
+Anthurium leaves are poisonous.
 They contain calcium oxalate crystals that cause severe burning in the mouth.
-Keep it away from pets who may play with or chew on its foliage.
+Keep the plant away from pets who may play with or chew on its foliage.
 It's also a good idea to wear gloves when handling this plant to avoid skin irritation.

 Raise the humidity.
 Because of the need for humidity, Anthurium growing can be challenging in the home.
 However, newer cultivars are less fussy than the species.
 If the relative humidity drops below 50%, use a humidity tray or room humidifier to increase the moisture in the air.
 Grouping plants also helps to maintain the humidity around them.
 Brown leaf tips may be a sign of dry air.

 To repot...or not.
 The best time to repot your Anthurium plant is when new growth begins in spring.
-Move into a pot that's only 1 size bigger -- and only when necessary.
+Move into a pot that's only 1-2 inches (2.5-5 cm) bigger -- and only when necessary.
 Set the plant high so that the crown sits above the soil line.
 If roots show up at the surface between repottings, cover them with potting mix.
-Use a pot with drainage holes to prevent soggy soil.
+Use a pot with drainage holes to prevent soggy soil; good drainage is essential.

 Keep it clean.
 Anthurium leaves are naturally glossy.
-Just wipe them with a damp cloth to keep them dust-free.
-Avoid leaving water drops on the leaves because it may cause brown spots, a fungus that needs to be treated with a fungicide.
+Wipe them gently with a damp cloth to keep them dust-free.
+Avoid dripping water on the leaves because it may cause brown spots, a fungus that needs to be treated with a fungicide.

 Height: Up to 18 in (45 cm); compact cultivars reach only 12 in (30 cm).
 Tall flower stems may need staking.

-Fertilizer: Feed every 2 weeks in spring and summer with a high-phosphorus liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks in spring and summer with a high-phosphorus water-soluble fertilizer.

 Propagation: Divide crowded clumps when repotting.
-Plant separately in small containers.
+When a plant grows a new crown near the main plant, gently pull it away and plant it separately in a small container, keeping the crown of the plant above the soil line.
 New plants should bloom in about a year.